The New York City Housing Authority says it might have to revoke rent assistance vouchers for more than 10,000 low-income tenants.

 Don't go away.

-Yeah, I knew this is gonna happen.
+You know, I knew this is going to happen.

-I was checking emails during the break, and I got a bunch of questions in there.
+I was checking emails during the break and I got a bunch of questions in there.

-Hey Rush, you said you got a guy.
+Hey, Rush, you said you got a guy.

 You have a friend up at Augusta working the event, and you said he said that there's a bunch of 11s in town.